Black hole: Golden age

-The first simulated image of a black hole, created by Jean-Pierre Luminet in 1978 and featuring the characteristic shadow, photon sphere, and lensed accretion disk.
-The disk is brighter on one side due to the Doppler beaming.
+The first simulated image of a black hole, published by Jean-Pierre Luminet in 1979 and featuring the characteristic shadow, photon sphere, and lensed accretion disk.
+The disk is brighter on one side due to Doppler beaming.

 The era from the mid-1960s to the mid-1970s was the "golden age of black hole research", when general relativity and black holes became mainstream subjects of research.

-In this period, more general black hole solutions were found.
+In this period, solutions to the equations of general relativity under various different physical constraints were discovered.
 In 1963, Roy Kerr found the exact solution for a rotating black hole.
-Two years later, Ezra Newman found the cylindrically symmetric solution for a black hole that is both rotating and electrically charged.
+Two years later, Ezra Newman found the axisymmetric solution for a black hole that is both rotating and electrically charged.

-In 1967, Werner Israel found that the Schwarzschild solution was the only possible solution for a nonspinning, uncharged black hole, and couldn't have any additional parameters.
-In that sense, a Schwarzschild black hole would be defined by its mass alone, and any two Schwarzschild black holes with the same mass would be identical.
-Israel later found that Reissner-Nordstrom black holes were only defined by their mass and electric charge, while Brandon Carter discovered that Kerr black holes only had two degrees of freedom, mass and spin.
-Together, these findings became known as the no-hair theorem, which states that a stationary black hole is completely described by the three parameters of the Kerr–Newman metric: mass, angular momentum, and electric charge.
+In the late 1960s and early 1970s, scientists from research groups formed by Yakov Zeldovich, John Archibald Wheeler and Dennis W. Sciama discovered a series of important mathematical properties of black hole models dubbed "a black hole has no hair" by Wheeler.
+The first hints came from work by Vitaly Ginzburg who studied a series of increasing compact stars threaded with intense magnetic fields.
+He discovered that the fields get trapped on the black hole surface.
+In 1967, Werner Israel showed that any non-spinning, uncharged collapsing star gives a spherically symmetric black hole: any asymmetry must somehow vanish.
+In 1972, Richard H. Price found that the asymmetry was converted into gravitational waves.
+It took another 15 years and many physicists to produce a body of work that became known as the no-hair theorem, which states that a stationary black hole is completely described by the three parameters of the Kerr–Newman metric: mass, angular momentum, and electric charge.

 At first, it was suspected that the strange mathematical singularities found in each of the black hole solutions only appeared due to the assumption that a black hole would be perfectly spherically symmetric, and therefore the singularities would not appear in generic situations where black holes would not necessarily be symmetric.
 This view was held in particular by Vladimir Belinski, Isaak Khalatnikov, and Evgeny Lifshitz, who tried to prove that no singularities appear in generic solutions, although they would later reverse their positions.
-However, in 1965, Roger Penrose proved that general relativity without quantum mechanics requires that singularities appear in all black holes.
-Shortly afterwards, Hawking generalized Penrose's solution to find that in all but a few physically infeasible scenarios, a cosmological Big Bang singularity is inevitable unless quantum gravity intervenes.
-For his work, Penrose received half of the 2020 Nobel Prize in Physics, Hawking having died in 2018.
+However, in 1965, Roger Penrose proved that general relativity predicts that singularities appear in all black holes, although this may not still hold when quantum mechanics is taken into account.